LayersOfAbstraction/Pitcher/docs/AWS_SQL_Server_Container_Hosting_Strategy.md

 I wanted to use the AWS Elastic Container Registry as I thought I could use my container from there during development in the cloud and deploy later.

-I need to migrate AWS.
+I need to migrate to AWS.
 Why?
 I want to get out of my apartment to use this container so I can develop on my MacBook Air by day and develop on my home computer in the evening or if it was raining.
-So I want to develop on more than one machine without having to have 2 different containers on two different computers makes sense?
+So I want to develop on more than one machine without having to have 2 different containers on two different computers, makes sense?

 I want to centralize development in one place.
 Currently the docker image containing the database sits on my home computer.